IBM/watsonx-prompt-lab/docs/lab-1/README.md

 An advantage of greedy decoding is that you will see reproducible results which can be useful for testing.
 Setting temperature to `0` in a sampling decoding approach gives the same variance as greedy decoding.

-Experiment with different parameter values, below is an example of what happens if we switch to the `Sampling` decoding approach:
+Experiment with different parameter values, below is an example of what happens if we switch to the `Sampling` decoding approach with IBM's `granite-13b-chat-v2` model:

 ![img.png](../images/lab1/1.11-sampling.png)